 For the reduction or withdrawal to be enacted, the behaviour of the applicant needs to be unjustified, implying the need for an individualised assessment of the legality of the decision, which is however not clearly stated in the law.
 Such decisions must be individual, objective, impartial, and reasoned.
 The asylum seeker is entitled to appeal the decision under these grounds before an Administrative Court, with suspensive effect, and may benefit from free legal aid to that end.
 Reception conditions reduced or withdrawn pursuant to grounds (a) to (c) above can be reinstated if the asylum seeker is found or presents him/herself to the authorities.

-Nevertheless, according to information shared by SEF, there were 215 cases of reduction/withdrawal of the provision of reception conditions in 2020.
-Information on the grounds for such cessations was not provided.
-CPR is not aware of the issuance of formal decisions in such cases and the criteria and procedures in this regard remain unclear.
+SEF affirmed that it does not official data on reduction or withdrawal of reception conditions.
+Nevertheless, CPR is aware of multiple instances where the withdrawal of reception conditions was determined by the entity as per article 60 of the Asylum Act.
+CPR is however not aware of the issuance of formal decisions in such cases and the criteria and procedures used in this regard remain unclear.
 According to the experience of the organisation, where support was suspended because an applicant repeatedly failed to present him/herself as required by SEF, it was reinstated upon appearance.

 Article 60(3) Asylum Act.